 I recently discovered Mascarpone cheese (my review) which you can use in place of the cream cheese.
 It has only 10mg of sodium per ounce saving many mg of sodium per serving as compared to regular cream cheese.

 I used a 90/10 lean beef and there was barely any grease to drain off.
-You can use any beef you want just be sure to drain the grease before adding in the rest of the ingredients.
+You can use any beef you want just be sure to drain any grease before adding in the rest of the ingredients.

 COOKING THE LOW SODIUM BEEF AND PENNE IN THE INSTANT POT

 Using the sauté function, cook the onion till soft then brown the meat and add garlic.
 Then add pasta, fire roasted tomatoes (do not drain) and tomato paste, no salt added broth, pepper and basil in order.
 Add in even layers and do not mix.
 Set for manual pressure, seal and cook at high pressure for 4 minutes.
-After 5 minutes do a natural release, uncover and stir in cream cheese or sour cream.
+After 5 minutes do a manual release, uncover and stir in cream cheese or sour cream.
 Dinner in one pot and done.

 There is a large amount of liquid for the pasta in this dish, so be sure to cover vent with a kitchen towel as it tends to spatter all over.
 It may take a minute for the pressure to release fully.
 I’m still surprised how long it takes.

-To get al dente pasta it is important to not allow more than 5 minutes for natural pressure release before releasing so you don’t overcook your pasta.
+To get al dente pasta it is important to not allow more than 5 minutes for natural pressure release before manually releasing so you don’t overcook your pasta.

-ABOUT MY INSTANT POT
+MY INSTANT POT